Veil-of-Aether/worldbuilding/CODE_OF_CONDUCT.md

 # Code of Conduct

 Welcome to *The Veil of Aether*!
-Whether you’re slinging code, crafting characters, drawing ancient beasts, or chronicling the history of the world—this is a space where creativity thrives through mutual respect and collaboration.
+This is a space where creativity thrives through mutual respect and collaboration.

-We want everyone, from seasoned adventurers to first-time contributors, to feel safe and valued here.
+We want everyone, from seasoned programmers to first-time contributors, to feel safe and valued here.
 To that end, this Code of Conduct outlines our expectations for behavior and our process for addressing issues.

 ---